johnwhiteside/react-redux-testing/README.md

 With Enzyme you can do either [shallow rendering](http://airbnb.io/enzyme/docs/api/shallow.html) or [full DOM rendering](http://airbnb.io/enzyme/docs/api/mount.html).
 Shallow rendering is what I use probably 90% of the time, it allows you to keep your tests contained to just the functionality of the the component without having to worry about how other components interact with it.
 Full DOM rendering allows you to test how components in the DOM interact with each other.

 #### Connected and Unconnected components
-When working with redux you have two types of components, connected components and unconnected components.
+When working with redux you have connected components and unconnected components.
 When testing a component that is connected, it's best to export the class so you can you focus the tests to just the functionality within scope of the component.
 ````
 const mapStateToProps = state => ({
 	items: getAllTodos(state),